Meet Brenda—A new face in Economic Development at the Co-op

 We are now partnering in our commitment to business and community development with an organization called the Iowa Area Development Group.
 We also continue to offer economic development financing through our revolving loan fund.
 About our RLF.

 Contact us for more information about:

-- USDA Rural Development Loan and Grant Programs
+- USDA Rural Development Loan Programs

 - Allamakee-Clayton Electric Cooperative Economic Development Loan Program

 Funding for energy projects:

 There may be funding available for renewable energy or energy efficiency projects through USDA Rural Development.

 There is also an opportunity for dairy producers to purchase more energy efficient equipment through the NRCS Environmental Quality Incentives Program (EQIP).
 For more information contact your local NRCS office or talk with John Molumby at (888)788-1551.
 Along with directing you to the appropriate USDA representatives, John can assist you by completing the required energy efficiency audit on your proposed project.

 Learn more about Rural Development programs by visiting the agency's website here.